 Top Ten Historical Vietnam War Sites you can visit

-While we in the team that run this site have spent years discovering this beautiful country and countless of hours doing research on the war and those who fought it, we hope that we have created a top 10 list that will appeal not only to history buffs but travelers seeking to discover the country.
+While we in the team that run this site have spent years discovering this beautiful country and countless of hours doing research on the war and those who fought it, we hope that we have created a top 10 list of Vietnam War Sites you can visit that will appeal not only to history buffs but travelers seeking to discover the country and its history.

 Being passionate about history also means we want as many as possible to learn more about it and discover where and how the war was really fought.

 Some say that the Vietnam War was not one war, but actually a thousand different wars fought in a thousand different places.
 Veterans’ stories will vary depending on where they were, which unit they were in and when they were there, so it’s hard to pick a definitive list of must-see sites.